Topical Treatments for Eczema

 Crisaborole can help to reduce the inflammation and calm the itching associated with mild to moderate eczema.
 On the downside, it can cause a burning sensation, swelling, redness or stinging of the skin along with a faster heartbeat and a swelling of the face, throat or tongue.

 Speak to your doctor or dermatologist to see if this ointment is available to you.
+Some people with eczema or dermatitis may be recommended this treatment, others may not.

 The non-psychotic elements of the cannabis plant can also be used to help treat eczema.
 Cannabinoids, found in CBD oils and creams, won’t make you high, but they do have anti-inflammatory properties that can reduce the itching associated with eczema.